History of Monaco: Greek colonization and Herculean legend

 During the 6th-century BC, Phocaeans from Massalia (modern day Marseille) founded the colony of Monoikos.
 The name of the colony derives from the local veneration of the Greek demigod Heracles, also later adopted by the Romans, who was said to have constructed the ancient path that passed through the region from Spain to Italy.
 The Roman emperor Julian also wrote of Hercules's construction of Monaco's port and a coastal road.
 The road was dotted with altars to Heracles, and a temple dedicated to him was established on the Rock of Monaco.
 The name Port Hercules was subsequently used for the ancient port.
 Monoeci meaning "Single One" or Monoikos meaning "Single House" could be a reference to Hercules or his temple, or the isolated community inhabiting the area around the rock.

-According to the "travels of Heracles" theme, also documented by Diodorus Siculus and Strabo, both Greeks and native Ligurian people asserted that Hercules passed through the area.
+According to the "travels of Heracles" theme, also documented by Diodorus Siculus and Strabo, both Greeks and native Ligurian people asserted that Heracles passed through the area.